Updated: May 17

 2020 was a memorable year for sure.
 I am not talking about the pandemic, that is another story.
 I am talking about achievements.

-I finished all the 31 high peaks on O'ahu from Hawaii 100 Highest list, climbed Mauna Kea the tallest peak of Hawaii, I achieved my 1st ever FKT (Fastest Known Time) on the WST (Waianae Summit Trail), I did 3 first ascents (documented) on O'ahu.
-Of course all these achievements wouldn't been possible without supporting friends.
-I just want to say Mahalo for all my friends who believed in me and who let themselves fooled by my crazy ideas.
+I finished all the 31 high peaks on O'ahu from Hawaii's 100 Highest lists, climbed Mauna Kea the tallest peak of Hawaii, I achieved my 1st ever FKT (Fastest Known Time) on the WST (Waianae Summit Trail), I did 3 first ascents (documented) on O'ahu.
+Of course, all these achievements wouldn't be possible without supporting friends.
+I just want to say Mahalo to all my friends who believed in me and who let themselves be fooled by my crazy ideas.

 Team: Steve and Nandor (Me)

 Hiking Time: 8h

 Please don't use this documentation as a guide for your future hiking activities.
 This hiking route it's unsafe and very dangerous, mistakes made up here can have consequences such as serious injury or death.
 Make sure you know your limitations and be safe out there!